• 10 hours

 • Removing a story/test requires removing that row from your table of stories/tests.

-You will see these options in the Edit Page menu:
+You will see these options by clicking on a row in the table:

 Table row commands in Confluence